German Mustard Pork Roast

 2 Cups Beef Broth

-3 Tablespoons Flour Blended into ½ Cup Beef Broth
+3 Tablespoons Flour Whisked into ½ Cup Beef Broth

-Generously rub the pork roast with salt and freshly ground black pepper.
-Then rub with the German Mustard and 1 Tablespoon of the Bavarian Seasoning to coat well.
+Rub the pork loin roast on all sides with the salt and black pepper.
+Then rub with the German Mustard and 1 tablespoon of the Bavarian Seasoning to coat well all over.

-Remove from the oven.
-Discard the carrots.
-(Eat if you like, but they are cooked to add flavor to the sauce.)
-Transfer the roast to a platter.
+Remove from the oven and transfer the roast to a platter.
 Cover with foil to keep warm.
-Whisk the flour/beef mixture and simmer on stove top until thickened.
-Add another 1 or 2 teaspoons of German Mustard, salt and pepper to taste.
+Remove the carrots, and celery, and set aside for serving.
+Whisk the flour & beef broth mixture into the pan juices.
+Simmer on the stove top 3 to 4 minutes until thickened.
+Add another 1 or 2 teaspoons of German Mustard, and adjust the salt and pepper to taste.

 Slice the roast and serve with the gravy.
-Serve with Spaetzle, German potato salad, sauerkraut or other traditional German side dishes.
+Serve with Spaetzle, German potato salad, sauerkraut or other traditional German side dish.
+Our Spaetzle recipe is very easy and one of our favorite side dishes.
+For the recipe, please click HERE.